Photo: Unknown (prototype asset) / project prototype

 - Hokkaido (Sapporo): Late April to early May

-The Finest Cherry Blossom Sites
+The Best Cherry Blossom Sites

 Summer: Festivals and Heat